-·P1919 FIFTH STREET FINANCE CORP.
-Annual Meeting of Stockholders - APRIL 4, 2012 THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS The undersigned hereby appoints Bernard D. Berman and Alexander C. Frank, and each of them, as proxies of the undersigned, with full power of substinct each of them, to attend the 2012 Annual Meeting of Stockholders of Fifth Street Finance Corp., a Delaware Corporation (the "Company"), to be held a Bank Street, 12th Floor, White Plains, New York 10606, on April 4, 2012, at 10:00 a.m., local time, and any adjournments or postponements thereof, to combehalf of the undersigned all votes that the undersigned is entitled to cast and to otherwise represent the undersigned with all powers that the undersigned possess if personally present at the meeting.
-The undersigned hereby acknowledges receipt of the Notice of the 2012 Annual Meeting of Stockholds the Company and the accompanying Proxy Statement and revokes any proxy heretofore given with respect to such meeting. at 10 cast ned THIS PROXY IS REVOCABLE.
-UNLESS A CONTRARY DIRECTION IS INDICATED, VOTES ENTITLED TO BE CAST BY THE UNDERSIGNED WILL BE CAST FOR THE TWO NOMINEES LISTED IN PROPOSAL 1 AND FOR PROPOSALS 2 AND 3, AS DESCRIB IN THE ACCOMPANYING PROXY STATEMENT.
-IF SPECIFIC INSTRUCTIONS ARE INDICATED, VOTES ENTITLED TO BE CAST B THE UNDERSIGNED WILL BE CAST IN ACCORDANCE THEREWITH.
-THE VOTES ENTITLED TO BE CAST BY THE UNDERSIGNE WILL BE CAST IN THE DISCRETION OF THE PROXYHOLDER ON ANY OTHER MATTER THAT MAY PROPERLY COME BEFORE E D MEETING.
-Address Changes/Comments: (If you noted any Address Changes and/or Comments above, please mark corresponding boy on the reverse side.)
+PROXY FIFTH STREET FINANCE CORP.
+Annual Meeting of Stockholders - April 4, 2012

+THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS

+The undersigned hereby appoints Bernard D. Berman and Alexander C. Frank, and each of them, as proxies of the undersigned, with full power of substitution in each of them, to attend the 2012 Annual Meeting of Stockholders of Fifth Street Finance Corp., a Delaware Corporation (the "Company"), to be held at 10 Bank Street, 12th Floor, White Plains, New York 10606, on April 4, 2012, at 10:00 a.m., local time, and any adjournment or postponement thereof, to cast on behalf of the undersigned all votes that the undersigned is entitled to cast and to otherwise represent the undersigned with all powers that the undersigned would possess if personally present at the meeting.
+The undersigned hereby acknowledges receipt of the Notice of the 2012 Annual Meeting of Stockholders of the Company and the accompanying Proxy Statement and revokes any proxy heretofore given with respect to such meeting.

+THIS PROXY IS REVOCABLE.
+UNLESS A CONTRARY DIRECTION IS INDICATED, VOTES ENTITLED TO BE CAST BY THE UNDERSIGNED WILL BE CAST FOR THE TWO NOMINEES LISTED IN PROPOSAL 1 AND FOR PROPOSALS 2 AND 3, AS DESCRIBED IN THE ACCOMPANYING PROXY STATEMENT.
+IF SPECIFIC INSTRUCTIONS ARE INDICATED, VOTES ENTITLED TO BE CAST BY THE UNDERSIGNED WILL BE CAST IN ACCORDANCE THEREWITH.
+THE VOTES ENTITLED TO BE CAST BY THE UNDERSIGNED WILL BE CAST IN THE DISCRETION OF THE PROXYHOLDER ON ANY OTHER MATTER THAT MAY PROPERLY COME BEFORE THE MEETING.